Comprehensive vs. Basic Travel Insurance

 Available as upgrade

-Comprehensive plans cost more but offer significantly higher limits where it matters most, such as emergency medical care and evacuation.
+Comprehensive plans cost more but offer higher limits for emergency medical care and evacuation.

 What Basic Travel Insurance Covers

-Basic plans protect your prepaid trip costs with trip cancellation and interruption coverage for illness, injury, or severe weather.
-You'll also get baggage protection and limited travel delay reimbursement.
+Basic plans protect prepaid trip costs with trip cancellation and interruption coverage for illness, injury or severe weather.
+You'll also get baggage protection and travel delay reimbursement of $100 to $300 per day.

 Emergency Medical